twobucks/zapsnap/README.md

 # Seedshot

-Ephemeral peer to peer screenshot sharing.
+Peer to peer screenshot sharing from your browser.

 ## Idea